WV-design/Trinity-toolhead/README.md

 Wayne, for the monolith belt clamp

-barthini, for a suggestion about the design
+Barthini and Caza, for a suggestion about the design

 Annex, for the extruder design!